What is Scouts BSA?

-Scouts BSA, one of the membership divisions of the BSA, is available to boys and girls who have earned the Arrow of Light Award or have completed the fifth grade, or who are 11-17 years old.
+Scouts BSA, one of the membership divisions of the BSA, is available to boys and girls who are at least 10 years old and have earned the Arrow of Light Award; or who are at least 10 years old and register on or after March 1 of their fifth grade year; or who are 11-17 years old.
 The program achieves the BSA’s objectives of developing character, citizenship, and personal fitness qualities among youth by focusing on a vigorous program of outdoor activities.

 Like other phases of the program, Scouts BSA is made available to community organizations having similar interests and goals.
 Chartered organizations include professional organizations; governmental bodies; and religious, educational, civic, fraternal, business, labor, and citizens’ groups.
 Each organization appoints one of its members as the chartered organization representative.
 The organization is responsible for leadership, the meeting place, and support for troop activities.

 Several groups are responsible for supporting Scouting: the youth and their parents, the troop, the chartered organization, and the community.
 Youth are encouraged to earn money whenever possible to pay their own expenses, and they also contribute dues to their troop treasuries to pay for budgeted items.
 Troops obtain additional income by working on approved money-earning projects.
 The community, including parents, supports Scouting through the community foundations, Investment in Character campaigns, bequests, and special contributions to the BSA local council.
 This income provides leadership training, outdoor programs, council service centers and other facilities, and professional service for units.